 Partnerships

-The labelling program will reduce waste by:
+The ARL Program aims to reduce waste by:

-- Delivering a clear, well-understood label that will provide greater consumer clarity about what packaging can be recycled.
+• Delivering a clear, well-understood label that will provide greater consumer clarity about what packaging can be recycled.

-- Increasing the recovery of recyclable materials and reducing contamination in the waste stream.
+• Increasing the recovery of recyclable materials and reducing contamination in the waste stream.

-- Helping brands to design packaging that is easier to recycle.
+• Helping brands to design packaging that is easier to recycle.

-- Supporting businesses to inform consumers about the recyclability of their packaging.
+• Supporting businesses to inform consumers about the recyclability of their packaging.